oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/domain-lifecycle/retry.md

 Failures are are reported using Kubernetes events and the `spec.status` field in the Domain resource, see [Domain debugging]({{< relref "/managing-domains/debugging#check-the-domain-status" >}}).
 Failures fall into different categories and are handled differently by the operator, where most failures lead to automatic retries.
-Refer to [Retry Behavior]({{< relref "#retry-behavior" >}}) on turning failure retry limits and intervals.
+Refer to [Retry Behavior]({{< relref "#retry-behavior" >}}) on tuning failure retry limits and intervals.

 ### Domain failure severities

-Domain resource failures fall into the three severity levels:
+Domain resource failures fall into three severity levels:

-- Fatal failures
+- Warnings
-   - Failures that any further retries will also fail unless the cause of the failure is fixed. \
-     Examples:
-     - Fatal errors in the introspector log that contain the special marker string `FatalIntrospectorError`.
-     - Validation errors in the domain resource that require changes to the domain spec.
+    - Mismatch in domain spec configuration and WebLogic domain topology that usually does not prevent the domain from becoming available.
-     - Failures at the `Severe` level that have reached the expected maximum retry time.
+      For example, replicas are configured too high.
 - Severe failures
-   - Most of the failures during domain processing are temporary failures that may either resolve at a later time without intervention, or be fixed by users actions without making any change to the domain resource or the cluster resource. \
+   - Most of the failures during domain processing are temporary failures that may either resolve at a later time without intervention, or be fixed by users actions without making any change to the domain resource or the cluster resource.
+The operator [periodically retries]({{< relref "#retry-behavior" >}}) when it encounters this type of failure. \
      Examples:
      - Introspector job time out (`DeadlineExceeded` error).
      - `SEVERE` errors in the introspector log that do not contain the special marker string `FatalIntrospectorError`.